yamin-shihab/study-notes/grade-8/social.md

 + The Japanese adopted some elements from other cultures, such as the Chinese characters known as kanji.
 Later, a new system was developed that combined kanji with Japanese characters called kana.
 + Celebrations and rituals celebrate the change in seasons and have traditionally played an important part in all Japanese life.
 Cherry blossoms are the most beloved flowers among the Japanese and the spring blooming of the cherry trees is a time of celebration.
     + Cherry blossoms represent many things to the Japanese, including new beginnings, beauty, and the shortness of beauty and life.
-    + Haikus are forms of poetry that often narrate nature.
-They consist of five syllables in the first line, seven in the second, and five again in the third and last line.
 + Nature has played a dominant role in the culture of the Ainu, Japan's Indigenous people.
 They regard things like fire, water, wind, thunder, animals, and plants as gods called kamuy that visit the Earthly world.
 They lived in the northern part of Japan for several thousand years in the area called Ezochi, Land of the Ezo.
 The word ainu means "human" in the language.
     + The Japanese began to take over the Ainu lands; the Ainu tried to resist, but they were defeated.
 Their territory officially became part of Japan and their primary island was renamed to Hokkaido.
 Assimilation was then done to forbid them from speaking their language and practicing their customs along with other restrictions.
     + Today, many elements of Ainu culture have been widely integrated into Japanese society.